 Infiniti Q50 Eau Rouge

-Johan vaguely blamed Infiniti Vice President Noboru Tateishi.
+Johan vaguely blamed Infiniti's vice president Noboru Tateishi.
 I honestly thought he was joking, but a Car & Driver article confirms it.
 Johan told me that Noboru didn't have what it takes to stand up to the board or the shareholders.
 He then said he wouldn't say anything else and we started talking about how awesome the Cadillac CTS-V was.
 So without further ado, here is why the Infiniti Q50 Eau Rouge actually didn't happen.
 It is a long story filled with multiple reasons.
 Some are very stupid.

-The Bad & The Ugly: What Good?
+The Bad and the Ugly: Is Anything Good?

 But why was it considered?
 Because Infiniti still wasn't sure if the Q50 was replacing the G series which was still in production.
-It was eventually decided the G series, in Sedan form, would be discontinued and replaced by the Q50.
+It was eventually decided the G series, in sedan form, would be discontinued and replaced by the Q50.
 This is a problem I can believe is true, as Infiniti currently has that problem with the Q70.
 But, with the issue of sizing out of the way, they decided to focus on making the Eau Rouge.

 Also, the engine is the same one in the Nissan GT-R. And those are engines that are hand-built by master engine builders.
-Using the engine for another car, the Eau Rouge, in this case, would hurt either GT-R sales, Eau Rouge sales or both.
+Using the engine for another car, the Eau Rouge, in this case, would hurt either GT-R sales, Eau Rouge sales, or both.
 The technology needed to make the Eau Rouge's active convenient exhaust would cost some money too.
 The cost kept adding up to the point where it would cost too much to have a serial mass production run.
-Finally, there is the issue of having a board.
+Finally, there is the issue of the board.
 With Infiniti getting rid of President Johan de Nysschen, the idea of the Eau Rouge slowly died too.
 It went into a coma for a bit, fighting a battle to stay alive or die.
 The Eau Rouge obviously lost.
 Infiniti "came to their senses" and scraped the project officially at the end of 2015.
-The real issue is though, despite being owned by Nissan, one of the few Japanese auto manufacturers that still make performance cars, Infiniti apparently has no interest in a performance Division.
+The real issue is though, despite being owned by Nissan, one of the few Japanese auto manufacturers that still make performance cars, Infiniti apparently has no interest in a performance division.
 Their IPL lineup was rushed & half-assed.
 It focused more on cosmetics than actual performance.
-The Eau Rouge could've become a performance division like AMG is to Mercedes Benz.
+Eau Rouge could've become a performance division like AMG is to Mercedes Benz.
 And that scared investors or shareholders, who would have had to invest more money than they'd instantly get back.
 This isn't even the first time Infiniti has backed out of making a solid performance car.

 © 2017 Joshua Nightshade